 “The offender is on the offense and the person attempting to hold the offender accountable is on the defense.
 ‘Deny, Attack and Reverse Victim and Offender’ work best together.
 How can someone be on the attack so viciously and be in the victim role?
 Future research may investigate the hypothesis that the offender rapidly goes back and forth between attack and reverse victim and offender.”

-This behavior is crazy-making if you are the target of it.
-You know you’re being attacked while your partner/ex plays the victim role for all she’s worth, insisting on her distorted version of un-reality.
-Worse yet, many people believe her; their reasoning being, “She’s so upset it must be true.”
+This behavior is crazy-making if you’re on the receiving end of it.
+Your reputation, civil and parental rights are being attacked while the narcissistic or borderline partner/ex plays the victim for all they’re worth, trying to convince others of their distorted version of un-reality.
+Worse yet, many people believe Crazy; their reasoning being, “She’s so upset it must be true.”
 Even some of my male clients who know their wives’ accusations and lies aren’t true, sometimes doubt themselves and what they know to be reality.
-I believe that many women and men who engage in DARVO come to believe their own lies after they repeat them enough times.
-I call it the “O.J.
-Simpson Effect.”
+I believe that many narcissits, borderlines and other pathological liars come to believe their own lies after telling them repeatedly.

 Abusers typically employ different types of denial.
 Perhaps you’re familiar with some of the following ones: